 Onwards Travel from Bolivia

 Those on an extended South America backpacking trip have a few options for moving on from Bolivia.
 You can cross the border at Lake Titicaca and experience both the Bolivian and Peruvian sides for one.
 Another option is to to the 3-day Salt Flats tour that brings you to San Pedro de Atacama in Chile.
-It’s also possible to travel into Brazil overland.
+If you want to go backpacking in Brazil next, you can easily travel oveland too.

 Headed in the other direction, a great option to get from Bolivia to Peru is taking the Peru Hop bus.
 It’s also called Bolivia Hop, so don’t get the two confused as they’re the same thing.
 This is a great option as they have English-speaking guides and also offer solid discounts on hostels and tours.
 For more, read our extensive guide to taking the Peru Hop bus.